koenrane/KR-new-site/content/what-counts-as-defection.md

 ---

-> [!thanks]
-> Thanks to Michael Dennis for proposing the formal definition; to Andrew Critch for pointing me in this direction; to Abram Demski for proposing non-negative weighting; and to Alex Appel, Scott Emmons, Evan Hubinger, `philh`, Rohin Shah, and Carroll Wainwright for their feedback and ideas.

-> [!quote] Vignettes
+> [!quote] Vignette
 >
-> > They can't prove the conspiracy...
+ > They can't prove the conspiracy...
 But they could, if Steve runs his mouth.
-> >
+ >
-> > The police chief stares at you.
+ > The police chief stares at you.
-> >
+ >
-> > You stare at the table.
+ > You stare at the table.
 You'd agreed (sworn!) to stay quiet.
 You'd even studied game theory together.
 But, you hadn't understood what an extra _year_ of jail meant.
-> >
+ >
-> > The police chief stares at you.
+ > The police chief stares at you.
-> >
+ >
-> > Let Steve be the gullible idealist.
+ > Let Steve be the gullible idealist.
 You have a family waiting for you.
->
-> > Sunlight stretches across the valley, dappling the grass and warming your bow.
-Your hand anxiously runs along the bowstring.
-A distant figure darts between trees, and your stomach rumbles.
-The day is near spent.
-> >
-> > The stags run strong and free in this land.
-Carla should meet you there.
-Shouldn't she?
-Who wants to live like a beggar, living on scraps of rabbit meat?
-> >
-> > In your mind's eye, you reach the stags.
-Alone.
-Your arrow pierces the flank of one of the beasts, which promptly shoots away.
-The rest of the herd follows.
-You slump against the tree, exhausted.
-> >
-> > You can't risk it.

 People talk about "defection" in [social dilemma](https://www.tandfonline.com/doi/abs/10.1080/002075900399402) games, from the [prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner's_dilemma) to [stag hunt](https://en.wikipedia.org/wiki/Stag_hunt) to [chicken](<https://en.wikipedia.org/wiki/Chicken_(game)>).
 In the [tragedy of the commons](https://en.wikipedia.org/wiki/Tragedy_of_the_commons), we talk about defection.
 The concept has become a regular part of LessWrong discourse.